 We need to know as soon as possible about any changes in your circumstances.

-Housing Benefit: You can notify us of a change in circumstances online or by calling us on 01473 432701.
+Housing Benefit: You can notify us of a change in circumstances online or by calling 01473 432000.
 If you are not sure whether to tell us something or not, please ask.
-It is important that we know any changes immediately as any delay in telling us could seriously affect the amount of help you receive.
+It is important that we know of any changes immediately as any delay in telling us could seriously affect your payments and the amount of help you receive.

-Universal Credit: You can report changes in your circumstances by using your Universal Credit online account or by calling the helpline Telephone: 0345 600 0723 Monday to Friday, 8am to 6pm
+Universal Credit: You can report changes in your circumstances using your Universal Credit online account or by calling the helpline on 0800 328 5644.

 What other help is available?